 What is spatial neglect?

-These kinds of problems will be very obvious to the people around you, but you may not notice that anything is wrong.
+These kinds of problems can be obvious to the people around you, but you may not notice that anything is wrong.
 This is because your brain doesn’t know that something is missing.
 So you won’t know that you’ve missed half of the food on your plate until someone else brings your attention to it.
+It often affects the same side of the body with muscle weakness (your affected side).

 Signs of spatial neglect